supermariolabs/spooq/README.md

 - `path` data source path (optional)
 - `cache` whether to apply dataframe caching (N.B. lazy as default on Spark)
 - `show` whether to display a diagnostic dataframe data sample
+- `isGlobal` whether to create a global temp view instead a normal temp view (deafault is false)

 Examples:
 ```hocon